 Even though it’s under the radar, San Rafael is considered to be fairly safe.

 Hey—just because there’s “history” in its name doesn’t mean that Centro Historico is boring.
-It’s like your cool grandpa who is full of weird, amazing, beautiful stories.
 Locals tell us that some of the best things to do in Mexico City can be found in the Centro Historico.
-But since Centro Historico can tip touristy, take advantage of local suggestions to avoid getting ensnared in a tourist trap.
+But since Centro Historico can lean touristy, take advantage of local suggestions to avoid getting ensnared in a tourist trap.

 Among the best things to see in this neighborhood are Palacio Nacional, where the president works, Zocalo Square, where all big national events or holidays are celebrated, Catedral Metropolitana, the city’s enormous historic cathedral, and the just-adjacent (and absolutely incredible) ruins of the ancient Aztec city of Tenochtitlan.

 Centro Historico is pretty safe, especially during the day.
-At night, take care to not wander into some of the surrounding neighborhoods, which have dicier reputations.
+At night, locals say to use caution if you wander to some of Centro Historico's adjacent neighborhoods.

 Largely residential, San Angel is considered to be safe.